32 Types of Black Birds in Florida You Can See

 Anhinga Perched With Wings Spread Showing Long Neck Dark Body And Sharp Pointed Beak

 The Anhinga Is Sometimes Called The “snakebird” And Once You See One Swimming You’ll Understand Why.
 With Its Long Neck Sticking Out Of The Water It Looks Like A Snake Gliding Across The Surface.
 This Black Water Bird Has Glossy Black Plumage With Silver Streaks On Its Wings Giving It A Beautiful Shimmer In The Sunlight.
-Males Are Darker While Females Show More Brown Tones On The Head And Neck.
+Males Are Darker While Females Show More Brown Tones On The Head And Neck Making It Stand Out Among Black Birds In Florida.

 Unlike Ducks Anhingas Don’t Have Waterproof Feathers.
 That Means After Diving Underwater To Catch Fish They Must Perch With Wings Spread Wide To Dry.
-This Is A Common Sight In Florida Wetlands Especially In Places Like The Everglades Or Merritt Island National Wildlife Refuge.
+This Is A Common Sight In Florida Wetlands Especially In Places Like The Everglades Or Merritt Island National Wildlife Refuge Where Many Black Birds In Florida Can Be Seen.
 Anhingas Are Expert Fish Hunters Spearing Their Prey With A Sharp Bill Before Tossing It Into The Air And Swallowing It Whole.
-If You Enjoy Birdwatching In Florida’s Swamps Or Marshes Keep An Eye Out For This Graceful Hunter—its Elegant Pose Makes It One Of The State’s Most Memorable Black Birds.next
+If You Enjoy Birdwatching In Florida’s Swamps Or Marshes Keep An Eye Out For This Graceful Hunter Its Elegant Pose Makes It One Of The State’s Most Memorable Black Birds In Florida.

 Baltimore Oriole